slawo/chrome-dev-webpack-plugin/README.md

 # Chrome development plugin for webpack

 Adds chrome related development features to webpack.
-Helps generating manifest.json.
+Helps with generating and synchronizing the manifest.json.

 ## Why?
 For every chrome extension (standalone or paired with a web application) the same tasks are required and the same issues with version synchronization arise.